 - Hostels listing a selected amount of rooms

 - Motels listing some of their rooms

-- Hotels listing a few of their rooms
+- Hotels listing some of their rooms.

 Because Airbnb New Zealand only allows members to list one type of room per account, for example, twin room, double room, ensuite room, bunk room, etc, it is common to find the same business behind several listings.

 Other businesses will mention the different types of rooms available under each picture or even in their descriptions.
 For example, when you open a listing for one room, the pictures may reveal several types of rooms available.
 In this case, you would pay the extra for a different room by cash when you meet your host in person.
-Keep an eye out for that so you know what are your options with each host.
+Keep an eye out for that so you know what your options are with each host.

 It all becomes very clear when reading the reviews what type of host they are, whether it’s an individual or a business.
-Nevertheless, we have found many hostels that have much better reviews than individual hosts, so consider all your options.
+Nevertheless, we have found many hotels that have much better reviews than individual hosts, so consider all your options.
 Extra tip: make sure to read the responses to each review as well – they are often a great way to see what kind of hosts you will have.

 To learn more about the locals in New Zealand, see our New Zealand Culture category.

 How Much Does Airbnb Cost in New Zealand?